ioccc-src/winner/bugs.md

 ### Source code: [1994/ldb/ldb.c](%%REPO_URL%%/1994/ldb/ldb.c)
 ### Information: [1994/ldb/index.html](1994/ldb/index.html)

-[Cody Boone Ferguson](authors.html#Cody_Boone_Ferguson) fixed this to compile with modern systems but the entry also used `gets(3)` which in some systems would print out a warning along with the output of the program.
+This was fixed to compile with modern systems but the entry also used `gets(3)` which in some systems would print out a warning along with the output of the program.
 Naturally it could also overflow long lines, of which there are many, though that is more considered a feature, not a bug, as it was documented by the author.

-Cody changed it to `fgets(3)` to prevent the display problem but this introduces another problem namely that newlines can be printed if the line length < 231.
+It was changed to use `fgets(3)` to prevent the display problem but this introduces another problem namely that newlines can be printed if the line length < 231.

 This seems like a worthy compromise to not have messed up output and although it